Chaturvimshatimurti: Iconography

 The chaturvimshatimurti are all represented as standing and holding the four attributes of Vishnu: the Sudarshana Chakra (discus), Panchajanya (conch), Kaumodaki (mace), and Padma (lotus).
 Symbolising the deity's different visible forms, the only difference between these images is the order of the emblems held by his four hands.
 All of the forms wear the kiritamukuta, the crown of Vishnu, and the traditional ornaments of the deity.
 They stand upon the base of a lotus (padmasana).
 According to Gopinatha Rao, the distribution of the four attributes among the four hands of each form are to be observed in a circular fashion, from the upper right hand to the upper left hand, and then from the lower left hand to the lower right hand.

+The Rupamandana provides the following description of the chaturvimshatimurti: